 How to Start Your Own Podcast

 If you are passionate about something and want to share your knowledge with the world, start a podcast.
 Starting a podcast can be done for very little money and as it picks up traction you can always upgrade equipment.
 To get started, all you need is your computer’s built in microphone and something to talk about.
 To get a more professional sounding podcast I’d recommend purchasing a mixer, dynamic microphone, and pop filter.
 Hook the equipment up to your computer and record using free programs like Garage Band on a Mac or Audacity on a PC.
+I would also recomend getting a high quality, rugged keyboard and mouse that is less likely to break, as they are less likely to be damaged by water spills or anything unexpected.
+Many Industry based companies use high quality tough keyboards as they will have multiple people using them and these people will probably not care about them as much, a regular keyboard would not be appropriate for this as the keys are not waterproof and are not designed to constantly be used.
+To learn more about industrial keyboards and whether you will need them you should take a look at the CKS industrial keyboard and all the customisations that can be applied to it.
 Then upload your podcasts to an RSS hosting service and submit the podcast feed to the major directories like iTunes and Stitcher Radio.
 It is a bit of a learning process but completely worth it.
 If you are serious and want to learn more feel free to check out ThinkEntrepreneurship.com/podcasts where I have a detailed tutorial about getting started with Podcasting.

 Basic Setup to get Started with a professional Podcast